 Population and the Labour Force

-The World Bank states Qatar has one the lowest percentages of unemployed people, declining over the last 30 years from 0.81% in 1991 to 0.17% in 2021, and with youth unemployment just 0.5% of total population.
+The World Bank states Qatar has one the lowest percentages of unemployed people, declining over the last 30 years from 0.81% in 1991 to 0.17% in 2021.
+Youth unemployment is just 0.5% of total population.